SPRING Classes begin January 31, 2022

 Should parents attend and participate in the classes?

-Why do students get home materials?
+What are the home materials for?
 Are we supposed to practice at home?

 Children and parents can have so much fun at home and in the car with Musikgarten songs and dances.
 In class you learn the songs, but at home is where you really have fun with the songs and dances.
 It's a great family bonding time.
 It allows children and parents to share in the experience at home.